Vaelus-Mueller/AAPL-Stock-Outlook-Capstone/README.md

 - ROC-AUC
 - Majority-class baseline metrics

 The expected performance goal is to compare honestly against a naive baseline and beat it where feasible.
-Stock prediction is noisy, so the project does not claim 90% accuracy.
+Stock prediction is noisy, so the project does not claim high accuracy.

 Current best MLflow run after training on downloaded AAPL data: